View Annotations in sequence views

 - Offset.
 If several annotations cover the same part of a sequence, they can be spread out.

 - Piled.
 The annotations are piled on top of each other.
-Only the one at front is visible.
+Only the annotation in front is visible.

-- Little offset.
-The annotations are piled on top of each other, but they have been offset a little.
+- Least offset.
+The annotations are piled on top of each other, but they are offset so that most parts of the annotation(s) in the background are visible.

 - Most offset.
-The annotations are placed above each other with a little space between.
+The annotations are placed above each other with a lot of space between.
 This can take up a lot of space on the screen.

 - Label.
-The name of the annotation can shown as a label.
-Additional information about the sequence is shown if you place the mouse cursor on the annotation and keep it still.
+The name of the annotation can be shown as a label.
+Additional information about the sequence is shown if you hover the mouse cursor over the annotation.

 - No labels.
 No labels are displayed.